Right to Erasure: 5 Tips

 Inform All Relevant Authorities

 Several companies disclose the information to other linked parties and third-party sites.
-When these companies receive a data erasure request, it becomes their responsibility to inform all others.
+When these companies receive a data deletion request, it becomes their responsibility to inform all others.

 It’s not necessary to ensure the removal.
-But, a system should be ready to identify who else holds the person’s data and ask them to remove it.
+Yet, a system should be ready to identify who else holds the person’s data and ask them to remove it.

 In cases where the data is made public, the company will be expected to take measures within its capacity.
-Ideally, all links and copies of the information must get deleted.
+Ideally, all links and copies of the information must be deleted.

 Know Who’s Exempted

-We’ve already discussed the conditions of when the right to erasure applies.
+We’ve already discussed the conditions under which the right to erase is applicable.
 However, since this is not an absolute right, exemptions can be made in several situations.

 The ICO (Information Commissioner’s Office) has compiled a detailed guide on these exemptions.
 You can use it to create a checklist.
 This will help make the request approval process faster and easier.